To be held on Monday 4 March 2019.

 The objective is to improve tire engineers’ understanding of the variation in road surface properties found in the real world, and how such variations upset the carefully designed properties of the tires when run on these surfaces.

-The course will be run by Bert Peters, M+P consulting engineers and Jacob Groenendijk, KOAK-NPC
+The course will be run by Bert Peeters, M+P Consulting Engineers and Jacob Groenendijk, KOAC-NPC

 Topics will include:

 Road surface properties and measurement methods (special attention to the surface properties on which the tyre testing is done for wet grip, noise and coast down measurements)

 Some basic topics in the mechanics of the tyre/road interface

 The effect of different types of road surfaces on the Noise, Rolling Resistance and Wet Grip properties of a general passenger car tyre and a general truck tyre (distinction between steer, drive and trailer type) and the explanation of the relevant surface properties that explain this effect

 More data on how the road surface influences differences in performance between tyres (improvements found on a test track are lost when the tyre is brought to rough textured surfaces, or ranking of tyres on some performance at one surface may totally change at another surface)

 Mark Fenner, Conference Director

 Tire Technology Expo Conference

 Tel: +44 (0) 1306 743744